 Your attorney should carefully discuss your options with you in plain language that is easy for you to understand.
 He or she should talk to you about uncontested vs. contested divorce as well as about the option of mediation.
 The idea is to give you a clear idea about where you are at the moment and about the amount of effort it is likely to take to resolve the essential divorce issues and to finalize the matter.
 For example, if you and your divorcing spouse aren’t too far apart on the issues, you may be able to find common ground with the help of your respective attorneys’ negotiation skills.
 If, on the other hand, there is a seemingly unresolvable sticking point, it’s much more likely that your case will proceed to court.

 Even if you aren’t asked to bring your financials with you to your first meeting with your divorce attorney, it’s a good idea to do so.
 The bulk of your divorce negotiations are based on financials, and such documents are critical to the process.
 Such documentation includes:

 - The last several years of your taxes

 - You and your spouse’s pay statements

 - Life Insurance policies

 - You and your spouse’s retirement accounts

 - Any other financial documentation relevant to your divorce

 Consult with an Experienced Schaumburg Divorce Lawyer Today

 Every divorce is unique, and so is every attorney/client relationship.
 Nevertheless, there are some basics that apply across the board.
 Regardless of your divorce concerns, your divorce lawyer’s commitment, experience, and skill should help put you at ease.
-The dedicated Schaumburg divorce lawyers at Delaney Heckman are prepared to work closely with you on behalf of your rights and your case’s best possible resolution.
+The dedicated Schaumburg divorce lawyers at Andrea Heckman Law are prepared to work closely with you on behalf of your rights and your case’s best possible resolution.
 Your case is important to us, so please don’t hesitate to contact us for more information today.